 Caswell Hill Local Area Plan / South Caswell Concept Plan

 Through the Caswell Hill Local Area Plan, adopted in 2001, residents established a number of future goals and recommendations for their neighbourhood, one being the redevelopment of the current transit facility site.
 In 2009, a Request for Proposals was released to undertake a design and community consultation process that would result in a redevelopment plan for the South Caswell area upon the relocation of the current transit facility and its operations.
 This South Caswell Concept Plan was approved by City Council in 2010 and it identified general land-use concepts for the current Saskatoon Transit sites, and included a general review of transportation, servicing, environmental and financial considerations that would be prompted by the redevelopment.

 Environmental Site Assessment

-A Phase I and Limited Phase II Environmental Assessment (ESA) was completed to investigate potential environmental impacts from the transit facilities.
+In 2014, Phase I and Limited Phase II Environmental Assessment (ESA) were completed to investigate potential environmental impacts from the transit facilities.
 Soil and groundwater samples were collected and analyzed for contaminants related to current and historical bus maintenance activities and fuels.
 Laboratory analysis confirmed soil and water samples collected from the transit maintenance property located at 321 Avenue C North (north buildings) contained concentrations of contaminants above provincial and federal regulatory guidelines.
 A Limited Remedial Excavation was performed on a portion of the northeast transit staff parking lot, in response to impacted surficial soils.

 An assessment of the structural conditions of all existing Saskatoon Transit buildings was undertaken to determine the potential for adaptive reuse of the buildings, or portions thereof.
 According to the analysis, the structural condition and reuse potential of the Saskatoon Transit buildings can be summarized as follows: